Nonviolent Communication for Empathy and Emotional Intelligence

 Topic written by Alan Seid, a Certified Trainer, on behalf of PuddleDancer Press for use on www.nonviolentcommunication.com.

-Information on Books about Empathy
+Information on Books related to Empathy

 NVC Empathy Web Resources